14 Sep Cross-Stitch, A Gorgeous Embroidery developed from ‘X’ Stitches

 A beautiful practice of creating samplers by early stitchers and embroiderers who did not have any other means to record inspirations and stitches included noting patterns and stitches on a narrow piece of fabric called a sampler.
 The sampler was a reference piece, which would become like a family asset, with great patterns, ideas, and stitches documented on a piece of expensive linen.
 The cross-stitch came into its own with the working of samplers.

 During the 18th century, the samplers became more refined into stylized patterns embellished with a sole stitch like the cross-stitch to create the decoration pieces.

 This technique uses an evenly woven fabric with visible and even squares.
 The diagonal stitches create an ‘X’ mark on each square using the same or various color threads.
 Thus the technique needs a lot of focus and discipline.

 Cross-Stitch in Palestinian Embroidery

-Although there are many cultures where cross-stitch is loved and practiced for generations, what fascinated me was that cross-stitch, ‘fallahi (farmers’)’ embroidery is the most renowned of Palestinian embroidery techniques.
-Cross-stitch in Palestine is known for its rich colors and texture and many traditional motifs that vary from one region to another, adorning the walls of houses in Jerusalem and cement block houses in refugee camps.
+Although there are many cultures where this technique is loved and practiced for generations, what fascinated me was this embroidery is the most renowned of Palestinian embroidery techniques, known for its rich colors and texture and many traditional motifs that vary from one region to another, adorning the walls of houses in Jerusalem and cement block houses in refugee camps.

 As a time taking and detailed technique, cross-stitch is common among artists or high-end home decor designers.
 The linen cushions embellished with cross-stitch embroidery are a luxury decor item for tasteful, traditional, and expensive houses.